kjljixx/brawlElo/README.md

 I kind of expect there to be bugs, so please make an issue on GitHub if you happen to find one.

-This was created as an extension of my [EMEA rankings](https://www.reddit.com/r/BrawlStarsEsports/comments/1edort7/emea_elo_rankings/) and [NA rankings](https://www.reddit.com/r/BrawlStarsEsports/comments/1edrhqw/na_elo_rankings/) reddit posts.
+This was originally created as an extension of my [EMEA rankings](https://www.reddit.com/r/BrawlStarsEsports/comments/1edort7/emea_elo_rankings/) and [NA rankings](https://www.reddit.com/r/BrawlStarsEsports/comments/1edrhqw/na_elo_rankings/) reddit posts.

 BrawlElo is available under the MIT License.